staticka/console/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-An easy-to-use console application for [Staticka](https://staticka.github.io).
-Useful for building content files and templates into static HTMLs with ease using the commands from the terminal.
+A console application for [Staticka](https://staticka.github.io).
+Useful for building content and templates into static HTMLs using terminal commands.

 ## Install